 As a small business owner, you’re invested in the success of your business, both personally and professionally.
 You pour yourself into your business every day—working long hours and making sacrifices to help it grow.

-Sometimes it’s hard to avoid crossover between your business and personal life when you’re so invested in your work.
-However, when it comes to managing your money, it’s important to draw the line between business and personal.
+Sometimes it’s hard to avoid crossover between your business and personal life when your work is your life.
+However, when it comes to managing your money, you’ve got to draw the line between business and personal.

 Here are 3 compelling reasons to manage your business and personal finances separately:

 - Better budgeting.
-Separating your business and personal finances provides better visibility into both.
-Managing your business is easier when you can track revenue and expenses and see your financial status at a glance.
+Separating your business and personal finances gives you better visibility into both.
+Managing your business is easier when you can track revenue and expenses and see its financial status at a glance.

 - Tax implications.
-When it’s time to do your taxes, having a clear breakdown of personal and business revenue and expenses can save time and reduce bookkeeping headaches.
+When it’s time to do your taxes, having a clear breakdown of personal and business revenue and expenses can save time and soothe bookkeeping headaches.

-Whether you’re just starting a business or you already have a few years under your belt, you stand to benefit from creating some separation between your business and your personal finances.
-Here are some steps to help you keep the two separate.
+Whether you’re just starting a business or you already have a few years under your belt, you stand to benefit from separating your business and your personal finances.
+Take these steps to keep the two separate.